davidcalikes/Marvelous-Matching/docs/README.md

     Marvelous Matching will be a user friendly application that is easy to use and navigate.

-    The application will be functional across multiple devices, browsers and operating systems.
+    The application will be free to use and functional across multiple devices, browsers and operating systems.

     The site will help children achieve thier educational goals by addressing key stage learning outcomes.

-    The site will also allow its users to access a stimulating and rewarding library of custom sounds to enhance the users educational experience.
+    The site will offer a stimulating and rewarding library of custom sounds to enhance the users educational experience.

     These sounds will be user controlled and promote interaction and engagement.